Rittika1/NCBI_longnosegar_bichir/README.md

-# NCBI_longnosegar_bichir
+# Longnose gar (_Lepisosteus osseus_) annotation and release
-The following scripts weree used to prepare the genome of Longnose gar, _Lepisosteus osseus_ for NCBI submission and subsequent analysis
+The following scripts weree used to prepare the genome of Longnose gar, _Lepisosteus osseus_ for NCBI submission and subsequent analysis.
+The scripts use bash and Python3

-**Script name:**
+**Script names and functions:**

 * filteringsequences.py --> Remove sequences with N. It uses the file with the list of sequence headers given by NCBI